clayfizzle/Battleship/README.md

 		Battleship game for which Hao Nguyen and I made the AI

 		       	     * I think it might be broken *
-	* I'm pretty sure we broke t when we treid to upgrade the networking *
+	* I'm pretty sure we broke it when we tried to upgrade the networking *